epaaso/comp-oncology/README.md

 ```

 We suggest saving a key pair, that can be generated with the command `ssh-keygen -t ed25519 -C "your_email@example.com".`
-in the folder that contains the repo, and then copying them to `~/.ssh/id_ed25519` etc
+in the folder that contains the repo, and then copying them to `~/.ssh/id_ed25519` etc.